**This post may contain affiliate links. I may be compensated if you use them.

 For example, let’s say you’re a freelancer based in Toronto, but your client is located in Calgary.
 You would charge them 5% for the services that you provide.
 Be sure to include your GST/HST number on your invoice, as many clients will require it.
 There’s no need to feel weird about charging your clients taxes.
 Any taxes they pay will offset any they collect, so it’s really no big deal for them.

-Any clients that you have outside of Canada are considered zero-rated for tax purposes.
+Any clients that you have outside of Canada (non-residents) are considered zero-rated for tax purposes regardless of the type of business or commercial activities.
 As in, you don’t charge them any tax.
 You still need to claim the income.
 You just don’t charge any taxes.
 When you file your taxes, there will be separate sections for domestic and international income.
 Since you’d be reporting your global income, the CRA would understand that there are no taxes to be collected.
 Even if all your income comes from international sources, you’d still need to register for an HST number when you reach $30,000 in income despite the fact that you’ll never be charging taxes.

 What to do with GST/HST collected